Oblique projections on metric spaces: Introduction

 \section{Introduction}

-In our previous work Ref.\,\cite{polettini1} we used oblique projections to give an algebraic interpretation of the decomposition of the edge space of a graph in the basis of so-called ``cycles'' and ``cocycles''.
-The results permitted to make statements regarding the spectrum of certain matrices that naturally appear in simple physical theories, e.g. in the analysis of electrical resistor networks when all resistances are identical.

-The main objective of this work is to extend those results to arbitrary projection operators, and to graphs that carry positive weights along their edges (e.g. varied resistances).
-Since such weights can be interpreted as a metric, ultimately the generalization that we present here is to arbitrary oblique projections on metric \Hilbert spaces.
-Some applications to physics and connections to graph theory will be analyzed.
+Oblique projections and their singular values have been extensively studied in Ref.\,\cite{lewko} and reviewed in Ref.\,\cite{szyld}.
+In a previous work or ours (see Ref.\,\cite{polettini1}) we employed these ideas to give an algebraic interpretation of the decomposition of the edge space of a graph in the basis of so-called ``cycles'' and ``cocycles''.
+The main objective of this work is to extend these latter results to arbitrary projection operators, and to graphs that carry positive weights along their edges.
+Since such weights can be interpreted as a metric, ultimately the generalization presented here is to arbitrary oblique projections on metric \Hilbert spaces.

-Somewhat to the detriment of simplicity, we opted for abstract definitions in terms of operators and forms rather than matrices, which enable us to switch to the most convenient basis throughout the proofs.
-However, faithful to Gower's suggestion ``examples first'' \cite{gowers}, we will first introduce our main results by simple examples that are self-explicative.